 Take a look here at some of the colors and their benefits:

 Green plants are colored from chlorophyll which naturally purifies our blood.
 Chlorophyll helps remove toxins from the kidney and liver.
-Green plants contain many nutrients, including; Vitamin K and blood clotting agent and also helps our bones to grow strong.
+Green plants contain many nutrients, including; Vitamin K, a blood-clotting agent, also helps our bones to grow strong.

 White natural foods also have an interesting mix of nutrients such as sulfur, anthoxanthins, and quercetin.
 These nutrients are anti-inflammatory, anti-fungal, and anti-viral, which bolsters our immune systems and helps fight infections.